puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 $a = 10
 ```

 The `if` expression produces a value of `undef`, which is then thrown away.
-Note that expressions are never considered non-productive when they are the last in a manifest or block of code, as that is also the value of the sequence.
+Expressions are never considered non-productive when they are the last in a manifest or block of code, as that is also the value of the sequence.

 If Puppet raises a non-productive expression error about your code, you should be able to remove the offending statements without changing the code's behavior.

 ## Check for bare words that might now be reserved